digital-culture-seminar/hunterstabler_poetry_repo/README.md

 ```
 Let the mad poets say whate'er they please of the leaves hast never told
-how, from a land Of fragrance, quietness, and trees, and flowers mold.
+how, from a land of fragrance, quietness, and trees, and flowers mold.
 ```